 Let me explain why art investment can sometimes be a rewarding undertaking.

-In 1941 Picasso himself sold one of his paintings 'Le Reve' for $7,000.
-Equals to $37,000 in present-day money.
-In 2013 it was sold for the price of $155 mln.
-Despite huge profit, the time span of 72 years balances the annualized rate on investment at 14.91%.
-Considering a historical inflation average of 2.17% for the dollar, the net equals 12.74%.
+In 1941, Picasso priced one of his paintings 'Le Reve' at $7,000.
+It is equivalent to $37,000 in today's currency.
+It was sold for $155 million in 2013.
+Given a huge income, the annualized investment rate for the 72-year duration is at 14.91 percent.
+With the historical inflation average of 2.17% for the currency, the net is 12.74%.

 Masterworks art investing is great; however, the reality is that these transactions are not just a happy accident.
 A lot of thought goes towards generating this kind of gain.
 Vital things the most successful players will bring to the game include a great deal of knowledge about both the artist, artwork, and dealer or art consultant.
 Understanding the historical relevance of the artwork and the artistic momentum to which it belongs is imperative.
 Strong ties to dealers as well as sweetness-makers is a must.